 Despite my lack of golf knowledge, especially golf lingo, I was eager to learn but was a bit intimidated on what to wear.
 On its Copperhead Course, Innisbrook Resort hosts the “most colorful golf tournament on Earth,” the Valspar Championship, a popular course with PGA Tour players.

 A golf course on the PGA Tour?
 Yikes!
 Even though I don’t follow golf, I know the PGA is a kinda a big deal.
+They are a serious golf course that has regular maintenance and Ace Golf Course Netting for safety.
+This is a big time course!
 And this, to me, screams fashion emergency because there is a golf attire etiquette one is expected to follow and I’m a bit fashion-challenged.
 Luckily, this was a clinic and not a full game so there was some leeway in attire.
 I wore white capris, a black short-sleeved cooling top by Columbia Sportswear, and red leather flats by RHEA Footwear (one of the most comfortable pair of shoes I have ever worn and now, my go-to travel shoe!)

 Learning from the Golf Pros